ImSejin/lezhin-comics-downloader/README.md

 java -jar lezhin-comics-downloader.jar -l=en -n=appetite -r=~25
 ```

-Downloads the episodes of the comic named appetite from the beginning to ep.25.
+Downloads the episodes of the comic named appetite from the first to ep.25.

 <br>